 In July 2008, we decided to focus on the charity full-time.
 Our goal is to provide long-term and comprehensive support to these individuals.
 We hope to help them develop the tools they need to become successful members of society so that they can lead happy, productive lives and maybe even mentor other individuals who have suffered from similar experiences.

-We’re a small charity, and we do most of the work ourselves so that 100% of your donations can go straight to these individuals.
-We’re dedicating the rest of our lives to changing the world, one person at a time.
+We’re a small charity, and we’ve always done most of the work ourselves, so that 100% of your donations can go straight to these individuals.
+Recently, we received a large, unrestricted grant for the purpose of expanding our operations and building our organizational capacity.
+Moving forward, this grant will cover all of our administrative expenses, including the addition of an Executive Director who will lead our expansion efforts.
+All contributions will continue to go directly to one of our two programs.
+We’re dedicating the rest of our lives to changing the world, one person at a time

 As little as $25 can help us do that.
 Please donate